award

 In a wrongful death lawsuit, the plaintiff must effectively establish four critical elements to prevail.
 A capable wrongful death attorney in Beaumont will assist you in demonstrating these essential aspects:

-1. Negligence: The plaintiff must prove that their loved one’s death was caused, in whole or part, by the negligent or reckless actions of the defendant.
+1. Negligence: The plaintiff must prove that their loved one’s death was caused, in whole or in part, by the negligent or reckless actions of the defendant.

 3. Causation: The plaintiff must connect the defendant’s breach of duty directly to the deceased’s death.